We spoke to counsellor, Zoe Mcpherson

 Few other, if any, holidays succeed in conjuring up the sheer panic people can feel at this time of year, due to the festive season being so heavily associated with ‘happy families’.

-For bereaved children, Christmas may be a confusing time; they will be coping with their own grief, as well as trying to understand yours.
+, Christmas may be a confusing time; they will be coping with their own grief, as well as trying to understand yours.
 They will often still feel some childlike excitement about the season, which can lead to feelings of guilt and shame.

 For bereaved parents, it can be hard to know exactly how to help their child to cope.